Seagate/cortx/doc/CodeStyle.md

-This document describes Mero project coding style.
+This document describes Motr project coding style.
 This document does NOT describe code documentation practices, they are explained elsewhere.